Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 We are interested in knowing the sudo verion.
 We can simply check the sudo version with `sudo --version`.

 ![sudo-privilage](image21.png)

+The sudo version is 1.8.21 and we need to figure out if we somehow can exploit this.

 ![mr.hacker](image22.png)